danfuzz/samizdat/doc/language-guide/02-data.md

   be ignored.
 That is, this allows one to continue a string constant across lines without introducing newlines.

-* The sequence `\/` is ignored entirely, and causes no other effect.
+* The sequence `\/` is converted into nothingness.
 Its point is to mark the end of ignored spaces at the beginning of a line.
 It is valid to use `\/` in front of every line's main content, or *just* in front of lines that need it, depending on visual appeal and personal taste.

 ```
 ""                            # the empty string